peacetara/slab/src/python/README.md

 **Other Options**

 1. Closed Source [Enpass](http://enpass.io/) and accompanying Open Source [CLI](https://github.com/HazCod/enpass-cli) which [jabofh](https://github.com/jabofh) has moved to.
 While Enpass is Closed Source, it does use `sqlcipher` and is offline.
 2. [Password Store](https://www.passwordstore.org/) which is an interesting take on the problem.
-Open Source and completely CLI based.
+Open Source and completely CLI based (but with GUI front-ends available as add-ons).

 ### ABOUT